mkeen/rxhttp/README.md

 # 👋 RxHttp
 HTTP (fetch) Client for TypeScript that supports real-time JSON streams and good ol' fashioned request/response.
 Powered by RxJS.
 Requests are automatically retried indefinitely and optimized (staggererd) for high-load use-cases.
 Retries can be transparent to your implementation.
 By default, the observable will give you data whenever the request succeeds.

+### Why?
+Fetch is the most modern API for making http requests (both long lived (streams) and traditional (simple).
+JSON is the best way to communicate with back end services.
+And RxJS is the best API for building, chaining, and consuming asyncronous requests.
+So, RxHttp was created!
+It is the back end for [rxcouch](https://www.npmjs.com/package/@mkeen/rxcouch), the dopest client and server side library for interacting with CouchDB.

 ### Features
 📀 Universal support (NodeJS + Browser)